erszcz/msc-thesis/dfly-multiboot.md

 Implementation of this approach is yet to be carried out.

+# Tools of the Trade

+TODO: insert references to books/articles on the tools used

 # Related work

 There is a number of projects revolving around the issue of bootstrapping.